richmahn/en_tn/sng/06/intro.md

-# Song of Solomon 06 General Notes #
+# Song of Songs 06 General Notes #

 #### Special concepts in this chapter ####